colidescope/discover/docs/index.md

 Currently Windows does not ship with Python, so if you've never used Python or you're not sure, you will need to install a version of Python on your computer.

-Discover has been tested using Python 3.9.6 but any version of Python 3 should work.
+Discover has been tested using Python 3.9.6 and is not guaranteed to be compatibile with more recent versions of Python due to possible compatibility issues with some of the Python libraries Discover uses.
 If you'd like to use Python 2 it can probably be made to work but it is not supported at this time.
-If you already have Python 3 installed you can skip to the next step.
+If you already have Python 3 version 3.9 or lower installed you can skip to the next step.

-1. Go to the [Python download page](https://www.python.org/downloads/windows/) and select the latest Python 3 release ([3.9.6](https://www.python.org/downloads/release/python-396/) at time of writing).
+1. Go to the [Python download page](https://www.python.org/downloads/windows/) and select the latest Python 3.9 release ([3.9.6](https://www.python.org/downloads/release/python-396/) at time of writing).
 2. On the download page, scroll down and under 'Files' select and download the [Windows x86-64 executable installer](https://www.python.org/ftp/python/3.9.6/python-3.9.6-amd64.exe).
 3. Run the .exe installation file to install Python on your computer. **IMPORTANT: make sure you select the option to "Add Python 3.X to PATH".
 Discover will not work if this is not checked.**